ojroques/nvim-lspfuzzy/README.md

 # nvim-lspfuzzy

 This plugin makes the Neovim LSP client use [FZF](https://github.com/junegunn/fzf) to display results and navigate the code.
 It works by redefining your LSP handlers so that they call FZF.

-**The plugin works in Neovim < 0.11 only**.
-Unfortunately, Neovim 0.11 introduced a breaking change to LSP handlers that causes LSP methods to no longer trigger handlers (see [Neovim 0.11 changelog](https://neovim.io/doc/user/news-0.11.html#_lsp)).
-If you're using Neovim 0.11 or above, I encourage you to find an alternative solution.
+**The plugin requires Neovim 0.6+.** For Neovim 0.5, use version `v0.1.0`.

 ![demo](https://user-images.githubusercontent.com/23409060/188602802-456cc524-e723-4142-94b3-98df04bf4897.gif)